 After you change the location of the folder, existing files won't be moved unless you consolidate your files.
 To consolidate your files:

-- Mac: From the menu bar at the top of your computer screen, choose File > Library > Organize Library and select "Consolidate files."
+- From the menu bar at the top of your computer screen or at the top of the iTunes window, choose File > Library > "Consolidate files."
 Then click OK.

 You can also: